-Kohenet Ketzirah HaMa’agelet (the Circle Maker) is a maker and teacher of the sacred arts.
+Kohenet Ketzirah HaMa’agelet (the Circle Maker) is a maker and teacher of the sacred arts and a corporate priestess.
 She creates modern amulets, shrines, and ceremonies inspired by the rich depth of Jewish history and traditions.

 She was a member of the first cohort of women to receive ordination as a Kohenet, through the Kohenet Hebrew Priestess Institute.
 She also received ordination as a Celebrant of Becoming, a spiritual community she co-led in Washington DC from 2002-2012.
 She is the author of Ruby Red Seeds: a collection of poetry, prayer, and midrash; as well as several haggadot including The Peeling a Pomegranate Haggadah, The Hanukkah Seder, and The Shavuot Seder of the Seven Prophetesses.
 For 10 years, she wrote and published about earth-based magickal Judaism at the website Peeling a Pomegranate.
 She served as director of OneShul, an online synagogue, from 2015-2017 and from 2008-2017 led live-streaming interactive Shabbat, Rosh Chodesh, High Holiday services.